Skip to content

 • Incorrect URL

-• Image still private (set to public or provide authentication)
+• Image is private (needs to be public or have authentication configured)

 kubectl delete ocirepository kcd-podinfo1